Necrotizing Enterocolitis in the Newborn

 - Your child’s healthcare provider may

-do an abdominal X-ray to diagnose them.
+do an abdominal X-ray, an ultrasound, or both to diagnose them.

 - Treatment will depend on your child’s symptoms, age, and general health.
 It will also